penvm/.github/profile/README.md

-PENVM's primary sponsor by J4M Solutions.
+PENVM's primary sponsor is J4M Solutions.

 If you or your organization would like to sponsor PENVM, contact penvm@j4m-solutions.com.